Gianluca Curci

-Curci has previously played for Roma, Siena, Sampdoria, Bologna, 1.
-FSV Mainz 05 and AFC Eskilstuna.
+Gianluca Curci ([dʒanˈluːka ˈkurtʃi]; born 12 July 1985) is an Italian former professional footballer who played as a goalkeeper.
+A product of the Roma youth system, he made his professional debut for the club in 2004 and went on to play over 200 matches in Serie A for Roma, Siena, Sampdoria and Bologna.
+Curci also had spells abroad with German side Mainz 05 and in Sweden with AFC Eskilstuna and Hammarby IF.

+At international level, Curci represented Italy at various youth tournaments and received a senior call-up for a friendly in 2005.

 Club career

 Roma

-Born in Rome, Curci is a product of the A.S.
-Roma youth academy.
+Born in Rome, Curci is a product of the AS Roma youth academy.
 At only 19, he became the club's first choice goalkeeper for the second half of the 2004–05 season after injuries to fellow goalkeepers Ivan Pelizzoli and Carlo Zotti.
 He was replaced in the 2005–06 season by new Brazilian keeper Doni.
 Curci signed a new four-year contract on 16 July 2007.

 Siena

 On 25 June 2008, Siena confirmed they signed Curci in a co-ownership deal from Roma for €1.75 million and signed the remaining 50% rights of Daniele Galloppa for another €1.75M.
 In exchange, Roma signed keeper Artur for €750,000 and defender Simone Loria for €2.8M.

 Curci impressed in all his matches, notably his last two Serie A matches, helping Siena overcome Roma 1–0, and preventing Genoa from scoring more than they did.
 Curci then impressed in the Tuscan Derby against Fiorentina, performing 3 incredible reaction saves to help Siena win 1–0.